SentienceAPI/sentience-ts/README.md

 ## License

-**📜 License**
+📜 **License**

-This SDK is licensed under the Apache License 2.0.
+This SDK is licensed under the **Elastic License 2.0 (ELv2)**.

+The Elastic License 2.0 allows you to use, modify, and distribute this SDK for internal, research, and non-competitive purposes.
+It **does not permit offering this SDK or a derivative as a hosted or managed service**, nor using it to build a competing product or service.

+### Important Notes

+- This SDK is a **client-side library** that communicates with proprietary Sentience services and browser components.

-Note: The SDK communicates with proprietary Sentience services and browser components that are not open source.
-Access to those components is governed by Sentience's Terms of Service.
+- The Sentience backend services (including semantic geometry grounding, ranking, visual cues, and trace processing) are **not open source** and are governed by Sentience’s Terms of Service.

+- Use of this SDK does **not** grant rights to operate, replicate, or reimplement Sentience’s hosted services.

+For commercial usage, hosted offerings, or enterprise deployments, please contact Sentience to obtain a commercial license.

+See the full license text in [`LICENSE`](./LICENSE.md).